kumarpit/kumarpit/README.md

 👋 _Hi!
 I’m Arpit.
 I'm a second-year student @UBC intending to major in Computer Science.
-I make stuff and put it here.
-Always learning and making better stuff._
+I make stuff and put it here. _

 * 🌱 __Currently Learning__ : React Native, Django
 * 🔭 __Currently Working On__ : All-Sets